Skip to content

 Adding Properties

-Most business customers have multiple service locations:
+Business customers often have multiple locations:

-1. Open the business customer profile
+1. Open the business customer detail page

-2. Go to "Properties" tab
+2. Go to the "Properties" tab

 3. Click "Add Property"